Hng-X/moneywave-php/README.md

 //make the transaction
 $tran->dispatch();

-//note: "success" is as defined by moneywave, see if($tran->successful()) {
+//note: "success" is as defined by moneywave if($tran->successful()) {
     //yay!
 } else {